Mikusiek144/antibot-setup/README.md

   max-polls: 8
 ```

-→ limits how many players are admitted at once
+→ limits how many players can join at the same time

 ---